 Traci & John - September 2013

 "I want to say Thank You for a great anniversary stay.
 We really enjoyed it.
-The inn was beautiful and the breakfast was exceptional.
-When we got home, my husband realized that he had one of your towels mixed in with his laundry.
-I have included it in this package."
+The inn was beautiful and the breakfast was exceptional."

 Sharon - May, 2013